yostane/xamarin_guide/PostListDetailsXamarin/README.md

-# Master detail navigation with Xamarin
+# Displaying a detail page in Xamarin using mvvm

+The keywords are: mvvm, behaviors, commands, navigation service, MVVM Light.

 In the previous guide, we developed a Xamarin that displays on a list data fetched from the internet.
 In this guide, we go further by showing a detail view when we tap on an item.
 We first create the new view without complying to mvmm.
 Then, we will try to organize the code with respect to the mvvm pattern.
 Let's begin.